Table of Contents What are Shadow IT Benefits?What are Shadow IT...

 Renew SaaS applications with data-driven insights

 Managing renewals is difficult for everyone.
-If you maintain an inventory of 600 applications, on average, you’re looking at a couple of renewals every day.
+If you maintain an inventory of 600 applications, on average, you’re looking at a 1.4 renewals every day.

 By pulling everything together in a central view, you gain an understanding of who’s buying it and if it’s efficient or inefficient.
 When you can view utilization, you can begin to understand what value can be pulled back out of those applications by executing renewals with data-driven insights.

 The way that many people renew today is by blindly going back to vendors and asking for utilization data that they know is helping you toward executing your renal.
 By approaching renewals with your own data-driven insights is a core fundamental to SaaS management.